IMA Foundation Grants

 IMA Foundation Mission: To provide philanthropic support in the communities where we work and live.

-- Our fundraising events, Ping Pong on the Plaza, Pickleball, Pickle Jam and Sandblast raised $300,000
+- Our fundraising events, Ping Pong on the Plaza, Pickleball, Pickle Jam, Sandblast and the Bolton Throw Down raised more than $540,000

-- The IMA Foundation provided grants to nearly 100 nonprofit organizations
+- The IMA Foundation provided $514,500 in grants to 61 deserving nonprofit organizations

-- IMA associates gave almost $135,000 in personal giving, and an additional $23,000 was donated by the IMA Foundation through our Matching Gifts program
+- IMA associates gave more than $254,000 in personal giving, and an additional $137,000 was donated by the IMA Foundation through our Matching Gifts and Dollars for Doers programs

 The IMA Foundation focuses its efforts in three key areas: